wazo-platform/wazo-doc/source/api_sdk/rest_api/1.1/api-1.1.rst

 * The API is accessible via HTTPS on port 443 instead of 50051.
 * The API is accessible via HTTP on port 80 instead of 50050 (localhost only).
 * The API remains accessible on the original port until the 1.0 API is removed.

-Agents API

-* Listing agents now support paging.
-The returned body has been updated.